 The division annually deploys and operates numerous weirs, counting towers, and sonar sites to conduct escapement counts.
 Aerial and foot surveys are also used extensively in the absence of other means of counting escapement.

 Chinook salmon abundance has declined across the entire state reflecting in lower escapements relative to goals.
-Chum salmon returns have also declined, but pink and sockeye returns have been fairly stable during the last three years.
+Chum, pink, and sockeye returns have been fairly stable during the last three years.
 While fisheries have been restricted in the face of lower abundance, in some cases, the goals were still not achieved.

 |A3: Core Service - Customer Service and Public Involvement|